wdj729115299/Linux-Wall-of-Fire/README.md

 Linux-Wall-of-Fire
 ==================

-My linux adaptive firewall kernel module.
-Makes use of netfilter hooks and yes, this version does read in a text file from kernel space ;).
+Linux adaptive firewall kernel module.
+Makes use of netfilter hooks and yes, this version does read in a text file from kernel space.

 Features
 ==================